AAlimi7/AAlimi7/README.md

 </p>
 <h3 align="center">

-Coding during the day, Chief during the evening👨🏾‍🍳
+Coding during the day, Chef during the evening👨🏾‍🍳
 </h3>

 #### About Me